Oil Pie Crust

 If Time, Let it Rest

 Another trick is to let the dough rest before rolling it out.
-I’ve found success with actually two rests, if time allows.
+I’ve found success with two rests, if time allows.
 When you first add the water, let the mixture sit for a few minutes.
 Don’t mix the water in, just let it sit.
 Then gently mix.
 This gives the water more time to penetrate deep into the flour/oil, thus reducing the amount of time you may need to mix it.

 A second rest, once you’ve gently mixed the dough, can be helpful.
 Form the dough into a ball, press into a disc, and wrap in plastic wrap.
 Let rest for anywhere from 10 minutes to overnight.
 The more time you give it, the more time the gluten has to relax and again, the water to absorb evenly throughout the dough.
 When you mix flour with water, gluten starts to form.
 This is good if you are making bread, helps give it a strong structure so it can rise, but bad if you are making crust.
 It will be tough.
 Neither of these rests are essential, but can be helpful, especially if you struggle with tough crusts.